jsxgraph/website/jsxcompressor.md

 The source code of the JSXGraph library can be downloaded from <a href="https://github.com/jsxgraph/jsxgraph" target="_blank">https://github.com/jsxgraph/jsxgraph</a>.

-JSXCompressor is released under the [LGPL 3.0](http://www.gnu.org/licenses/lgpl.txt) and the [Apache License 2.0](http://www.apache.org/licenses/).
+JSXCompressor is released under the [LGPL 3.0](http://www.gnu.org/licenses/lgpl.txt) or the [Apache License 2.0](http://www.apache.org/licenses/).